Bad Dreams (film): Plot

 In 1975, a cult called Unity Fields commits mass suicide by fire at the behest of its psychopathic leader, Franklin Harris.
 Only one young woman named Cynthia Weston, a child at the time of the fire, refuses to commit suicide and barely survives the burning of the house where Unity Fields' cultists lived.
 Nevertheless, she lies in a coma for thirteen years.
 After awakening in a hospital, Cynthia is plagued by horrific flashbacks of her childhood at Unity Fields, and is forced to attend experimental group therapy sessions for borderline personality disorder at the facility, led by Dr. Alex Karmen.
 Karmen is not sure that Cynthia belongs inside the group's dynamic, but his peer and mentor, Dr. Berrisford, convinces him to help Cynthia to gradually accustom to urban life in a world that has changed a lot in thirteen years.
 Eventually, Alex sympathizes with Cynthia's story and tries to help her overcome her fears and feelings of estrangement.

 Cynthia is disturbed by a vision she has of Harris drowning Lana, another patient, in a baptismal ceremony; moments later, Lana is found drowned in a swimming pool.
 Cynthia's visions become more vivid, and Harris begins to appear to her with his flesh burnt.
 When her roommate, Miriam, is discharged from the hospital, Cynthia has a vision of Harris in the elevator with her; however, the doors close before she is able to warn her.
 Miriam is found dead on the sidewalk in front of the hospital, having leapt from a window in what appears to be a suicide.
 Alex reassures Cynthia that she is not to blame for the deaths, but she is frequently visited by visions of Harris, who claims to have killed her friends and pressures Cynthia to commit suicide, saying that the only way to stop anyone from dying is to take her own life and join him and the other Unity Fields' victims in the afterlife.

-A male and female patient who are lovers are later killed by the blades of an industrial fan in the utility room of the hospital, which Cynthia also attributes to Harris.
+Ed and Connie, patients who are lovers, are later killed by walking together into the blades of an industrial fan in the utility room of the hospital, which Cynthia also attributes to Harris.
 She believes Harris has come back from the dead to kill those around her.
 Ralph Pesco, a troubled masochist patient with a tendency for violent outbursts, becomes enamored with Cynthia; finding himself on the edge after the deaths of his fellow members in the group, he knocks down a policeman who was watching him, and goes to talk to Cynthia, who was spending the night with Dr. Karmen in order to feel safe.
 When he is distracted, Ralph and Cynthia take an elevator to the basement of the hospital.
 There, during an apparent episode of psychosis and violence, he commits suicide by stabbing himself multiple times in the abdomen.